CAPTAIN-BLACTRACT/animated-login-page/README.md

 📄 License

 Distributed under the MIT License.
 See LICENSE for more information.
-(You may need to add a LICENSE file to your repository).